ClusterHQ/flocker/docs/gettinginvolved/client-testing.rst

+.. _cli-testing:

 Client Testing
 ==============

-There are automated acceptance tests for the Flocker CLI on some platforms XXX Link.
+There are automated acceptance tests for the Flocker CLI on some platforms.
+See :ref:`client-acceptance-tests`.

 Sometimes it is useful to manually test CLIs and their installation instructions on various platforms.